 The Flight Crew Training center, located at the mezzanine level, is another popular facility that usually requires spending some time in lining up.

 Imagine flying a plane at 7 years old!
 Kids get to turn up the engine when taking off and use the landing gear when the flight is over.
 Adults are not allowed to go into the training center.
-Bummer! adults would like to fly flight simulators too!
+Bummer!
+Adults would like to fly flight simulators too!

 Eating arrangement.
-There are currently about three food establishments inside KidZania: Via Marie, McDonald's and Shakey's Pizza.
+There are currently about three food establishments inside KidZania: Via Mare, McDonald's and Shakey's Pizza.
 In the Kidzania building but outside Kidzania, Coffee Bean and Tea Leaf and J.Co Donuts are already open.
 These are your only options since you do not want to waste time going to the restaurants outside of the building.
 Also, since there is no activity for parents except to watch the kids, many of them just sit in the eating places while waiting for the older kids to finish.
 Therefore, it is always hard to find seats at the eating place.

 Pazzport system.
 Instead of a membership system, KidZania offers a pazzport system.
 For P250, your child can get a Pazzport.
 After collecting stamps from 30 establishments, the kid gets to be promoted to a higher level of Pazzport, called Distinguished CitiZen, which lets the pazzport holder get more points from each points-earning activity and other perks.
 The highest level, called Honorable CitiZens, requires 60 stamps to achieve, and entails more perks.